Our Essential Services

 Average Cost of Living in Sweden by Cities

 Stockholm is the most expensive city in Sweden.
 It is followed by Gothenburg and Uppsala.
-The cheapest cities are Nykvarn and Södertälje.
+Cities such as Nykvarn and Södertälje are much cheaper.

 Average Living Expenses in Sweden